austinp0573/ansible-k3s-ha/README.md

 - ✅ **TLS everywhere** - API server and internal communications use TLS
 - ✅ **RBAC enabled** - Role-based access control enforced by default

-For additional hardening before exposing to the internet, see **[SECURITY.md](SECURITY.md)** for:
-- Network policies
-- Pod security standards
-- Audit logging
-- Firewall configuration
-- And much more...

 ### secrets management